moonycoin/moony/docs/index.md

     </div>
                             <h1 class="hero-title">permissionless payments with proof of liquidity</h1>
         <p class="hero-description">
-          Moony is a decentralized digital asset deployed as a fixed-supply token on the Solana blockchain.
-Moony is designed to facilitate permissionless payments without intermediaries, with all issuance governed by an immutable smart contract that eliminates discretionary control and enables open participation in internet capital markets.
+          Moony is a decentralized digital asset, deployed as a fixed-supply token on the Solana blockchain, designed to facilitate permissionless payments without intermediaries.
+All issuance is governed by an immutable smart contract that eliminates discretionary control and enables open participation in internet capital markets.
         </p>
         <div class="hero-actions">
           <a href="/moony/complete-documentation" class="hero-button primary">